Living Trust Attorney in Summerville

 What is a Living Trust?

-A living trust is a legal document that allows you to place your assets into a trust during your lifetime.
-An appointed trustee manages these assets on your behalf, following the directives you set forth.
-The primary advantage of a living trust is that it allows your estate to bypass the lengthy probate process upon your passing, providing quicker access to assets and maintaining privacy.
-Unlike a will, a living trust is effective immediately upon creation and can be adjusted during your lifetime as circumstances change.
+A living trust is a legal document that lets you place your assets into a trust during your lifetime.
+An appointed trustee manages those assets according to your specific instructions.
+The main advantage is that your estate avoids probate when you pass; this results in quicker asset distribution and more privacy for your family.
+Unlike a will, a living trust takes effect as soon as it is created and can be updated as your life changes.

 How Does a Living Trust Work?